What does "DOPL" stand for?

 How do I get to your offices by TRAX?

-North/South TRAX Line (Main Street): Get off at the Gallivan Plaza Station (near 300 South).
+Blue and Green Line Trains: Get off at the Gallivan Plaza Station (near 300 South).
 Walk east along 300 South approximately one and a half blocks.

-University TRAX Line (400 South): Get off at the Library Station (200 East).
+Red Line Trains: Get off at the Library Station (200 East).
 Walk one block north along 200 East to 300 South.
 Turn left (west) and walk about a half block to the main entrance of our building.

 I need to send a payment to DOPL.
 Who do I make my check out to?